i3ass-dev/i3ass/manpage.md

 it.
 If it is visible, nothing happens.

 `--force`|`-f`
+If set virtual positions will be ignored.

 `--array` ARRAY
+ARRAY should be the output of `i3list`.
+It is used to improve speed when **i3fyra** is executed from a script that already have the array, f.i.
+**i3run** and **i3Kornhe**.

 `--verbose`
+If set information about execution will be printed to **stderr**.

 `--dryrun`
+If set no window manipulation will be done during execution.

 `--float`|`-a`
 Autolayout.
 If current window is tiled: floating